About My Approach 1:1 Coaching Group Series Mini Course Blog Success Stories Take the Quiz

 When one part of the loop is disrupted, the effects move through the whole system.

 This is why my work doesn't look at these factors in isolation.
-Mindfulness training helps retrain the brain's response to urges and cravings, while functional testing can reveal physiological contributors that are often missed in conventional care — even when digestion seems "normal."
-In some cases, that includes a DUTCH hormone panel, which provides a deeper look at stress hormones and metabolic signaling that can influence appetite, cravings, and emotional regulation.
+Mindfulness training retrains the brain's response to urges and cravings.
+Functional testing — sometimes a GI-MAP, sometimes a DUTCH hormone panel for stress and metabolic signaling — can reveal physiological contributors that conventional care often misses, even when digestion looks "normal."

-For many people who feel like they've genuinely tried everything, this is often the layer that hasn't been explored yet.
+For people who feel like they've tried everything, this is often the layer that hasn't been explored yet.

 Wherever you're starting from